Expand description

 The rusteron-client module follows several general patterns to simplify the use of Aeron functionalities in Rust:

 - Cloneable Wrappers: All Rust wrappers in rusteron-client can be cloned, and they will refer to the same underlying Aeron C instance/resource.
 This allows you to use multiple references to the same object safely.
+If you need to make a shallow copy use

-- Mutable and Immutable Operations: Modifications can be performed directly with
+which copies the underlying c struct. - Mutable and Immutable Operations: Modifications can be performed directly with

 &self

-- Manual Handler Management: Callbacks and handlers require manual management.
+method only): The wrappers attempt to automatically manage resources, clearing objects and calling the appropriate close, destroy, or remove methods when needed. - Manual Handler Management: Callbacks and handlers require manual management.
 Handlers are passed into the C bindings using

 Handlers::leak(xxx)